 Fringe reception is the term used to describe the edge of a satellites reception footprint.
-For example Astra 2D satellite seems to have fringe reception heading South from around Barcelona.
 Some factors that govern how deep into a fringe area you can penetrate and still receive the channels you want are most importantly Dish size followed by LNB Specifications (higher gain and lower noise figures), skew angle correctly configured and the receiver performance.
 The now discontinued Pace Javelin Digibox is considered by many to be ideally suited for motorhome and caravan satellite reception due to its small form factor, 12v / mains inputs and excellent fringe reception qualities.
 As these are no longer made they can be hard to get hold of, but there are usually a quantity of these floating around as refurbished units on Ebay and similar sites.

 Automatic satellite systems have circuitry and motors to automatically raise the dish to the correct elevation and then turn the dish around to point to the satellite automatically.
 Most automatic systems have an ignition feed so that if you forget your satellite system is in the raised position and start the engine to drive away then the dish will automatically fold down to prevent any damage being incurred.

 Satellite Dome systems have a few advantages over their dish relatives.
 They do not suffer from issues caused by wind as they are protected from the elements by their dome covers.
 This allows dome systems users to be able to continue watching satelite television in situations where dish based users have to give in and put their dishes down.